Easy WFPB Vegan Apple Cake (Torta di Mele)

 This post may contain affiliate links.
 Read my full disclosure here.

-Family recipes of this classic homemade treat Torta di mele is a classic Italian homemade treat and family recipes vary.
-Some use more flour and fewer apples, resulting in a delicate, springy cake.
-Others use less flour and more apples, which makes a more dense, almost pudding-like cake.
-My WFPB version is somewhere in between.
+Torta di Mele is a classic Italian homemade treat, and like many traditional recipes, every family has its own version.
+Some variations use more flour and fewer apples, creating a delicate, springy cake.
+Others use less flour and more apples, resulting in a denser, almost pudding-like texture.
+My whole food plant-based (WFPB) version is light yet satisfying and we like the balance of apples to cake.

 Grocery List